Whatsapp Icon

 To maintain a healthy gastrointestinal system, prioritizing plant-based, whole foods is key.
 These are some of the best foods to include in your diet:

-• Whole Grains: Foods like brown rice, quinoa, and oats are rich in fiber, which helps maintain bowel integrity and prevent constipation.
+• Whole Grains: Foods like brown rice, quinoa, and oats are rich in fibre, which helps maintain bowel integrity and prevent constipation.

 • Fruits and Vegetables: These are excellent sources of antioxidants, vitamins, and minerals, which can help reduce inflammation and support the immune system.
 Berries, leafy greens, and cruciferous vegetables like broccoli and Brussels sprouts are particularly beneficial.

-• Legumes: Beans and lentils are not only high in fiber but also contain protein, making them a great meat alternative for those following a vegetarian diet.
+• Legumes: Beans and lentils are not only high in fibre but also contain protein, making them a great meat alternative for those following a vegetarian diet.

-• Nuts and Seeds: Almonds, chia seeds, and flaxseeds have healthy fats and fiber, which can help support gut health.
+• Nuts and Seeds: Almonds, chia seeds, and flaxseeds have healthy fats and fibre, which can help support gut health.

 Supplements for Gut Health